---

 If you are weighing ParkMyAWS against AWS's own scheduling tooling, see our [detailed AWS Instance Scheduler comparison](https://parkmyaws.com/aws-instance-scheduler-alternative).

-For AWS teams that want managed parking without adopting a larger FinOps or ARM platform, the fit is simpler: office hours for your non-production AWS.
+For AWS teams that want managed parking without adopting a larger FinOps or ARM platform, the fit is simpler.
+You get office hours for your non-production AWS.

 ## Sources